2007 Atlantic hurricane season: Storm names

-The names to the right were used for storms that formed in the Atlantic basin in 2007.
-This is the same list used in the 2001 season except for Andrea, Ingrid, and Melissa, which replaced Allison, Iris, and Michelle, respectively and were first used in 2007.
-The names not retired were used in the 2013 season.
+The following list of names was used for named storms that formed in the North Atlantic in 2007.
+This is the same list used for the 2001 season, except for Andrea, Ingrid, and Melissa, which replaced Allison, Iris, and Michelle, respectively.
+Each of the new names was used for the first time in 2007.

 Retirement

-On May 13, 2008, at the 30th Session of the World Meteorological Organization's Regional Association IV Hurricane Committee, the WMO retired the names Dean, Felix, and Noel from its rotating name lists, and they will not be used again for another Atlantic hurricane.
+On May 13, 2008, at the 30th Session of the World Meteorological Organization's Regional Association IV Hurricane Committee, the WMO retired the names Dean, Felix, and Noel from its Atlantic hurricane name lists, and they will not be used again for another Atlantic hurricane.
 They were replaced with Dorian, Fernand, and Nestor for the 2013 season.
-Nestor was not used in 2013, but was later used during the 2019 season.

 Season effects

-This is a table of the storms in the 2007 Atlantic hurricane season.
-It mentions all of the season's storms and their names, peak intensities, areas affected, damages, and death totals.
-Deaths in parentheses are additional and indirect (an example of such being a traffic accident or landslide), but are still related to that storm.
-The damage and death totals in this list include impacts when the storm was a precursor wave or post-tropical low, and all of the damage figures are in 2007 USD.
+This is a table of all of the storms that formed in the 2007 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2007 USD.